dougray/spray-example/README.md

 This is a simple example of how to use the
 [Fidesmo API](https://developer.fidesmo.com/api) with
 [spray](http://spray.io/).
-It implements the following trivial use
-case:

-- Any service id supported
+It implements two different services, one using the transceive API (service ID: `transceive`) and another one using the MIFARE Classic API (service ID: `mifare`):
-- The service delivery phase consists of 4 steps
+- The transceive service delivery phase consists of 4 steps
   - sending SELECT
   - awaiting the result
   - sending SELECT again
   - awaiting the result
-- After this the service is declared successfully completed.
-If there is any failure down the road, the service is declared completed but with a failure.
+  - sending service completed
+- The mifare service deliver phase consists of 4 or 6 steps
+  - get a mifare card
+  - awaiting the result
+  - if the card is new call initialization of keys
+  - awaiting the result
+  - write 1k of mifare data
+  - awaiting the result
+  - sending service completed

-The service delivery logic is implemented by the DeliverService actor.
+The service delivery logic is implemented by two actors TransceiveDeliveryActor and MifareDeliveryActor.

 Test server
 -----------